All Episodes

 Well, I think I hit it.

-If what they assume at the beginning of the program is true, then when this all unraveled, it would unravel To the obvious conclusion that there are, from time to time, catastrophic events that virtually sterilize all life and start it all over again.
+If what they said at the beginning of the program is true, then when this all unraveled, it would unravel to the obvious conclusion that there are, from time to time, catastrophic events that virtually sterilize all life and start it all over again.

-And if Hale-Boppitt had come three months earlier, it would have been just that event.
+And if Hailbot had come three months earlier, it would have been just that event, three months earlier.

 Maybe what it comes down to is this.